skorm11x/sdrcap/README.md

 A software defined radio recording library in python.

 Organized as a Python Pip Poetry project.
-Currently only support RTL-SDR with others to be added.
+Currently only limited support for RTL-SDR with others to be added.

 ## Setup